 KNOWLEDGE, SKILLS, AND ABILITIES: - Requires in-depth knowledge of office practices, procedures and equipment, including filing systems, receptionist and telephone techniques, and letter and report writing. - Requires a working knowledge of the policies and procedures associated with the curriculum development and maintenance process. - Requires a working knowledge of faculty workload recording methods and requirements. - Requires a working knowledge of personal computer based software programs that support this level of work, including but not limited to word processing, spreadsheet, presentation graphics, special applications used by the organization unit, and data entry onto custom databases. - Requires skill at facilitating group problem solving processes. - Requires sufficient math skills to perform financial and statistical recordkeeping, including double-entry bookkeeping. - Requires sufficient knowledge of proper English usage, grammar, spelling, and punctuation to prepare professional correspondence. - Requires sufficient human relations skill to work productively and cooperatively with diverse teams, exercise patience when dealing with internal and external customers, and convey technical concepts. - Requires the ability to independently perform all of the duties of the position. - Requires the ability to accurately take and transcribe notes and/or meeting minutes/recollections.
 Must be able to learn, interpret, explain and apply knowledge of District and department organization, operations, programs, functions, special terminology used in the organization unit, and labor agreements to relieve an administrator or program director of a variety of administrative details. - Requires the ability to prepare spreadsheets, graphs and charts, and enter, import, and export data to and from databases. - Requires the ability to plan, organize and prioritize work in order to meet schedules and timelines. - Requires the ability to communicate with faculty, students, staff, and the public using patience and courtesy, and in a manner that reflects positively on the organization unit.

-PREFERRED QUALIFICATIONS: -- Possession of an associate degree in any discipline earned from an accredited institution. -- Experience working in a community college environment. -- Experience working in a senior-level management office. -- Evidence of sensitivity to, understanding of, and respect for the diverse academic, socioeconomic, ethnic, religious, cultural background, disability, and sexual orientation of community college students, faculty, and staff.
+PREFERRED QUALIFICATIONS: -- Possession of an associate degree, or higher, in any discipline earned from an accredited institution. -- Two years of experience working in student services at an institution of higher education. -- Two years of experience working as an administrative assistant/secretary to a senior-level manager in an educational environment. -- Evidence of sensitivity to, understanding of, and respect for the diverse academic, socioeconomic, ethnic, religious, cultural background, disability, and sexual orientation of community college students, faculty, and staff.

 EDUCATION AND EXPERIENCE: - An associate degree, or the completion of at least sixty (60) college-level semester units, and four years of administrative assistant experience; or, in the absence of an associate degree, or the completion of at least sixty (60) college-level semester units, six years of administrative assistant experience.